-- The student's research mentor will serve as the faculty director of the Foundational Research Project (FRP) unless a formal request for change of research mentor has been submitted and accepted.
-Second readers will be assigned at the end of the first year when the Program office is notified that the student will be completing a FRP.
-The 2nd reader is assigned by the Program from an alphabetical list of faculty; 2nd readers are typically selected from NSU faculty for students with ODU mentors and vice-versa. mentor.
-Once the 2nd reader is identified, blank rubric forms will be placed in the student's SharePoint folder for later completion by the mentor and 2nd reader. - 2.
-Students enroll in Research Methods (PSYC 713) during the Spring semester of Year 1.
-After successful completion of the Research Methods course, students should have a working draft of the proposal that will be the basis for the FRP.
-Students then enroll in 3 credits of Research in Clinical Psychology at the institution of the faculty research mentor for the Fall and Spring semesters to complete their Foundational Research Project. - 3.
-The Foundational Research Project must be completed before a student can begin work on his or her dissertation or sit for the Comprehensive Examination.
-The Foundational Research Project will be evaluated by the faculty research mentor and one additional Consortium faculty member from another school using the Foundational Research Project Rubric.
-The mentor and 2nd reader each complete an FRP rubric. - 4.
-The final, approved FRP document along with both rubrics must be completed in advance of the October 1 deadline.
-These materials will be in the students' SharePoint folder.
-After the mentor approves the FRP, the 2nd reader is notified that the FRP is ready for review.
-This must occur before end of August of the 3rd year.
-The Program office will create SharePoint permissions for the 2nd readers to access the student's FRP materials.
+- 1. The student's research mentor will serve as the faculty director of the Foundational Research Project (FRP) unless a formal request for change of research mentor has been submitted and accepted. - Students enroll in Research Methods (CPSY 713) during the Spring semester of Year

+After successful completion of the Research Methods course, students should have a working draft of the proposal that will be the basis for the FRP or master's thesis. - 3.
+When not enrolled in Research Methods, students enroll in credits of Research in Clinical Psychology or Master's Thesis, as appropriate, under their faculty research mentor (see Sample Curriculum Appendix A). - 4.
+The final, fully approved FRP document along with both rubrics must be completed before the October 1 deadline.
+Second readers will be assigned by the DCT when the Program office is notified that the student has completed their FRP.
+The faculty mentor and 2nd reader complete the FRP rubric forms.
 The 2nd reader returns feedback to the student and mentor no later than September 17.
 The student is responsible for making any revisions requested by the 2nd reader in advance of the October 1 deadline.
-The student is responsible for ensuring that the final approved FRP document and both rubrics reflecting approval of the project are completed by the October 1 deadline.
-If the Foundational Research Project is not approved by October 1, the student must postpone sitting for the Comprehensive Examination. - 5.
+The student is responsible for ensuring that the final approved FRP document and both rubrics reflecting final approval of the project are completed by the October 1 deadline.
+If the FRP is not approved by October 1, the student must postpone sitting for the Comprehensive Examination.
+All scored forms will be placed in the student's SharePoint folder. - 5.
 The final project must be presented at a program-sponsored Research Day. - 6.
+The Foundational Research Project must be completed before a student can begin work on their dissertation or sit for the Comprehensive Examination. - 7.
 Students with mentors at ODU may elect to have an ODU M.S. thesis meet the Program FRP requirement.
 If this option is chosen, the same deadlines (see #4 above) for completion of the project apply.
-Students who come into the master's program with a thesis may have it evaluated to meet the FRP requirement (See Foundational Research Project with forms located on SharePoint Student Resources-> Research Docs).
+Students who come into the master's program with a master's thesis may have it evaluated to meet the FRP requirement.